jon-jacky/Piety/editors/README.md

 text must be added one line at a time until a period is typed by itself at the start of a line.
 We find it can sometimes be refreshing to just  type line after line without the temptation to stop and revise what we just wrote.

-The *pmacs* editor provides all the functionality of the simpler editors *sked*, *edsel*, and *dmacs*, so the directions for these editors in the sections above are also pertinent for *pmacs*.
+The *pmacs* editor provides all the functionality of the simpler editors *sked*, *edsel*, and *dmacs*, so the directions for these editors in the sections above also apply to *pmacs*.
 These editors can all be run by themselves for a simpler (but less convenient) editing experience; the sections above explain how.

 *pmacs* is still the *sked* line editor underneath.
-So you can eithercut and paste text within a single line (you can cut from one line andpaste into another), or you can cut and paste one or more whole linesat a time.
+So you can eithercut and paste text within a single line (you can also cut from one line andpaste into another), or you can cut and paste one or more whole linesat a time.
 You cannot cut and paste beginning in the middle of oneline and ending in the middle of another line.
-In practice we have notfound this to be a serious limitation and we have no plans to change this.Then name *pmacs* might mean 'Python emacs' but actually means 'poor emacs' or 'pathetic emacs'.
+We have notfound this to be a serious limitation and we have no plans to change this.Then name *pmacs* might mean 'Python emacs' but actually means 'poor emacs' or 'pathetic emacs'.

 Revised Oct 2023